Dr.Fathi Osman: A Revolutionary Thinker

 When Dr. Siddiqi called me, it was 11:30 in the morning.
 I was heading to the Federal Court House building to participate in a Peace Rally that Muslims of the state had organized in collaboration with interfaith leaders.
 I had the choice to leave instantly to attend the funeral at 3 PM or to do what would have pleased my teacher.
 I decided to follow the teacher in standing for peace and human dignity.
 I announced the information to those attending the peace rally and offered the funeral prayers with interfaith leaders.

 In the next 30 years, we would cross our paths several times even though Arabia was closed down in 1987.
 He invited me to join the Minaret magazine in Los Angeles in 1989, and in 2008 we both spent some six months in Pakistan on different occasions working on a project that focused on emerging Islamic thoughts in the world.
-During these years, we traveled together in England, Scotland and Wales, India, Pakistan, Malaysia, and Indonesia.
+We traveled together in England, Scotland and Wales, India, Pakistan, Malaysia, and Indonesia during these years.
 During these years, I worked with him on several of his books.

 Dr. Fathi Osman was a pioneer Muslim thinker in many branches of Islamic thoughts.
 His last days' primary focus was to highlight the distinction between the permanent and temporary in the divine message.
-He has almost completed this work.
-It would certainly be a revolutionary book in Islamic intellectual history and game-changer.
-He is one of the few modern Islamic scholars who passionately elaborated and explained the Quranic concepts of human dignity, peace, pluralism, democracy, freedom of expression, gender equality, interfaith cooperation, and social change in an authentic manner collaborated with the Quran and sunnah of the Prophet.
-He is a modernist with a deep respect for traditionalism, and a traditionalist with forward-looking, progressive thinking.
+He passionately elaborated and explained the Quranic concepts of human dignity, peace, pluralism, democracy, freedom of expression, gender equality, interfaith cooperation, and social change in an authentic manner collaborated with the Quran and sunnah of the Prophet.
+He is a modernist with a deep respect for traditionalism and a traditionalist with forward-looking, progressive thinking.

-In the last three centuries, he is the first Muslim thinker who advocated a jurisprudence dedicated to Muslim minorities.
+He is the first Muslim thinker who advocated a jurisprudence dedicated to Muslim minorities in the last three centuries.
 He believed that Muslims have lagged in making full use of modern social sciences methodology, which created an intellectual gap between Islamic ideas and ideals and current concepts such as democracy, pluralism, and human dignity.

 But he was concerned about the quality of Muslim leadership.
 He thought that a leader ought to be a sincere and honest thinker besides being an activist.
 Leadership, he would always say, demands certain specific characteristics with knowledge and sincerity at the top.
 By learning, he did not mean only the religious, but modern social and scientific as well.

 He was always careful not to listen to those who would criticize others.
-I distinctly remember that he never encouraged me to say a negative word against others; even those he knew were hurting him.
-He would always advise me to remember that ultimate justice would come on the day of judgment.
-He advised me to be respectful to those who are your adversaries and be kind to those who hurt you.
+I distinctly remember that he never encouraged me to say a negative word against others, even those he knew were hurting him.
+Instead, he would always advise me to remember that ultimate justice would come on the day of judgment.
+Therefore, he advised me to respect my adversaries and be kind to those who hurt me.

-For instance, Abdullah Yusuf Ali, the world-famous translator of the Quran in English, died and buried as anonymous in London.
+For instance, Abdullah Yusuf Ali, the world-famous translator of the Quran in English, died and was buried as anonymous in London.
 He lived in London amidst Muslims for several years as almost a stranger.
-He was recognized by a priest in a London hospital who informed Pakistan high commissioner for the plight of this noble scholar of Islam.
+Finally, he was recognized by a priest in a London hospital who informed the Pakistan high commissioner of the plight of this noble scholar of Islam.
 However, two generations later, he became the most widely read translator of the Quran.
 Dr. Hameedullah Siddigi left the world quietly, and now the Muslim community has begun to recognize his scholarship.

 What Dr. Osman taught and wrote would also one day be recognized by the generations to come, and then those of his age or our generation would say, how come we failed to see his scholarship in our time.

-Dr. Osman is a scholar whose work would benefit those who, in the word of Muhammad Iqbal, are working on reconstructing Islamic thoughts.
-Through his writings, Dr. Fathi Osman has undoubtedly ignited the spark that is necessary for the renaissance of Muslims.
+Dr. Osman is a scholar whose work would benefit those who are working on reconstructing Islamic thoughts in the word of Muhammad Iqbal.
+Through his writings, Dr. Fathi Osman has undoubtedly ignited the spark necessary for the renaissance of Muslims.
 He would live in the social changes that Muslims would go through this century, not only in America but worldwide.
-May Allah rest his soul in peace and inspire us to respect the legacy that he has left behind.
+May Allah rest his soul in peace and inspire us to respect the legacy he has left behind.